Skip to content

 My student is new to busing, what should I know for their first day?

-Once you have received the busing information from your Parent Portal or from the school, you will know the assigned location and approximate time for the bus.
-Your student needs to be at the assigned location for the bus stop 5 minutes prior to the scheduled pick up time.
+Once you have received the busing information from your Parent Portal (www.stswr.ca) or from the school, you will know the assigned location and approximate time for the bus.
+Your student needs to be at the assigned location for the bus stop at least 5 minutes prior to the scheduled pick up time.

 Be sure traffic is clear if you need to cross any roadways.